Last Updated on

 Vinegar and baking soda are two best cleaning agents.
 Here is a step by step cleaning procedure for removing toilet stains brown.

-Use a brush to swish the solution around for few minutes.
+- Use a brush to swish the solution around for a few minutes.

 How to Remove Toilet Stains Brown with Vinegar

 Vinegar alone can be an ideal cleaning agent to remove different stains.
 Here is a step by step cleaning procedure for removing brown stains from the toilet.

 - Pour 2 cups of white vinegar into the toilet bowl.

 - Let the solution sit for all night.